imdanielsp/SysInfoApp/README.md

 * Cross-Platform System Information Application
 *** Qt Framework and C++14

-This is a project implemented using Qt and C++14.
+This is a cross-platform application capable of display CPU's and memory usage in percentage.
+This application was implemented using Qt and C++14.